Why is the Beretta Silver Pigeon so popular?

-I have half a dozen of them and have always been impressed by their sound design and durability.
-One of my guns is well over the 100,000 cartridge mark.
+I am one of the fans too.
+I have over six Berettas and their design and durability continues to impress me.
+In fact one of my guns is well over the 100,000 cartridge mark.

-That is not to say that Beretta guns are perfect, nothing made by human or robotic hand is, but they have gained an enviable reputation because of their consistency, styling and practical field performance.
+What is?
+Nothing that is created by human or robotic hand can be perfect and neither are Beretta guns.
+However they have gained an enviable reputation due to their consistency, styling and practical field performance.
 This applies as much to standard models as bells and whistles creations like Jubilees and SO sidelocks.

 This test gun falls somewhere between the two.
-It is a new, limited edition, of the popular Silver Pigeon III.
 The current RRP is £2,220 for the field model as tested, and £2,405 for the sporter which might also be used as a high bird gun.

 One other feature that sets it aside from the current standard model Silver Pigeon III is a fore-end with a rounded tip rather than the Schnabel.
 This new design is excellent and gradually coming in on other models.

 The 3″ chambered barrels of the test gun are the typical monobloc production of the Gardone giant.
 They set a standard that others seek to achieve.
-There are solid joining ribs and a 6mm ventilated sighting rib (regular readers will know my preference for solid ribs on a game gun, though).
+There are solid joining ribs and a 6mm ventilated sighting rib.

 Everything has been put together well – achieving the consistent quality that we have come to expect from the world’s oldest and most successful shotgun manufacturer.
 Being specific, it is very rare to encounter a Beretta 68 series gun where the jointing between barrels and monobloc is poor.